PRX/Infrastructure/spire/cd/README.md

 > The `root.yml` files in this bucket are **not** the ones used to deploy a stack.
 The deploy action is able to pull a file directly out of pipeline artifact, so `root.yml` comes from that.
 The nested stack tempates that are referenced _within_ `root.yml` are sourced from the bucket.
 Their paths are construced from the various known-value.
 For instance, to deploy a nested stack using a template that lives at `apps/backend.yml`, the stack resource in `root.yml` would have a `TemplateURL` like _(pseudo)_ `"http://{source-bucket-name}.s3.{region}.amazonaws.com", {commit-hash}/apps/backend.yml"`.

-The staging `deploy` action does **not** have a confirmation before the deploy happens.
+Staging does **not** have a confirmation before the deploy happens.
 Staging is, essentially, continuously deployed.
 The pipeline creates both the changeset and deploy actions in order to easily report what changes the deploy will make.

 Most deploys are a result of application code changes – for example, an updated version of an app that has been pushed to a new Docker image.
 Code changes do not directly trigger the pipeline.
-Instead, identifiers for deployable code are maintained within the template configuration files (which are a trigger).
+Instead, identifiers for deployable code are maintained within Parameter Store.
 In the case of a Docker app, an image tag is used.
-The template config. file is updated by some mechanism when there is a new Docker tag, which in turn triggers the pipeline to run.
-The value from the config. is then used within the app's template, which is ultimately how the update happens.
+When a paremeter is updated, the change is detected by EventBridge and, when necessary, triggers the pipeline to run.

 At the start of this process (after the `source` actions) and after the staging deploy completes, notifications are sent to Slack.

 ### Testing

 After staging has been deployed, a series of acceptance tests are run.
-These are maintained in the [meta.prx.org](https://github.com/prx/meta.prx.org) project, and run in [AWS CodeBuild](https://aws.amazon.com/codebuild/).
+These are maintained in the [acceptance-tests](https://github.com/prx/acceptance-tests) project, and run in [AWS CodeBuild](https://aws.amazon.com/codebuild/).
 If the CodeBuild run failures, the pipeline stops.

 ### Production Deploy

-In order to deploy a set of changes that have passed testing in staging, the updated application code references (Docker tags, etc) need to be merged into the production template configuration file.
-Because staging and production have many distinct parameters, the config. file can not be carried over wholesale; instead, only parameter values that are application version references are copied from the now-tested staging config. to the currently-deploy production config.
-This is done by a [custom Lambda](https://github.com/PRX/Infrastructure/blob/main/cd/lambdas/production-config-pseudo-source/lambda_function.py) pipeline action.
+In order to deploy a set of changes that have passed testing in staging, the updated application code references (Docker tags, etc) need to be promoted to the production-specific parameters in Parameter Store.
+For example, staging deploys may use a parameter called `/prx/stag/Spire/Dovetail-Feeder/pkg/docker-image-tag`, and once the version referenced in that parameter has been deployed and tested in staging, the value is copied to `/prx/prod/Spire/Dovetail-Feeder/pkg/docker-image-tag` so that it is available for production deploys.

 Like staging, production deploys makes use of [change sets](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-changesets.html).
-A change set is created using the new production template config. file, and the new Infrastructure code.
 Unlike staging, an `approval` action is required to execute the change set and complete the deploy.
-There is an [Lambda function](https://github.com/PRX/Infrastructure/blob/main/cd/lambdas/pipeline-approval-notification-handler/lambda_function.py) that exists outside of the pipeline that handles messages from the `approval` action, and allows the approvals to be dealt with in Slack.
+There is an [Lambda function](hhttps://github.com/PRX/Infrastructure/tree/main/spire/cd/src/pipeline-events-listener) that exists outside of the pipeline that handles messages from the `approval` action, and allows the approvals to be dealt with in Slack.

 Once the deploy has been approved, the change set executes.
-If it is successful, a notification is sent, and the metadata that represents that specific deploy is captured (by a [Lambda function](https://github.com/PRX/Infrastructure/blob/main/cd/lambdas/environment-state-capture/index.js)).
-That includes the Git hash of the Infrastructure code and the version ID of the template config. file.
-If necessary, those values to be used to redeploy a known-good combination of infrastructure version and application versions.
+If it is successful, a notification is sent, and the metadata that represents that specific deploy is captured (by a [Lambda function](https://github.com/PRX/Infrastructure/tree/main/spire/cd/src/parameter-capture)).

 ## Permissions